-Mammillaria theresae f. cristata is a very rare, small crested cactus.
-The stem is fan-shaped, olive green with magenta-red tint, and has 22 to 30 white to yellowish-white spines per areole.
-The flowers are pink with pale yellow stigmas, up to 2 inches (5 cm) long, and up to 1.4 inches (3.5 cm) in diameter.
+Mammillaria theresae 'Cristata' is a rare small cactus with fan-shaped olive-green stems with a magenta-red tint.
+It has 22 to 30 white to yellowish-white spines per areole.
+Flowers are pink with pale yellow stigmas, up to 2 inches (5 cm) long, and up to 1.4 inches (3.5 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
 It's imperative that the cactus is not exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
 To repot Mammillaria, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 See more at How to Grow and Care for Mammillaria.